Configuration

 semantic-release configuration consists of:

-Git repository (URL and options release branches and tag format)
+Git repository ( and options and )

-Plugins declaration and options
+Plugins and options

-A
+A .releaserc

-file, written in YAML or JSON, with optional extensions:.yaml
+file, written in YAML or JSON, with optional extensions: .yaml

 /.yml